chen2hang/NonparametricTeaching/README.md

 ### License
 NonparametricTeaching is released under the MIT License (refer to the LICENSE file for details).
 ### Update
+- 20230617: We uploaded the resource files for the Poster \& Slides.
 - 20230513: We updated some resources in Nonparametric Iterative Machine Teaching.

 ### Visualization of Greedy Functional Teaching algorithm